 Even if your leadership team has been running a business for years, you can still run into speed bumps in your team meetings.
 Tough Issues can be…well, tough to solve.
 It’s in those moments when you need your team to step up to the plate with creative ideas.
 Those are also the moments when your team may feel stymied.
 Meeting participation drops and you’re left with one or two people who drive the discussion.

 If that sounds familiar to you, we’ve got your back.
 Here are seven proven ways to generate more engagement, stronger participation and more creative ideas to solve your toughest Issues.

 Handpicked related content: 10 Collaboration Tips to Get the Most Out of Your Virtual Team

 Everybody has an off day once in a while when they have a hard time contributing.
 Maybe their brain is stuck in low gear, or there’s a personal thing occupying their mind.
 But if you have a team member who consistently keeps their mouth shut, you’ve got a silent partner problem.

 It’s time to get your silent partner to make some noise!
-You might be tempted to call them out in the middle of a Level 10 Meeting, but be sure you’re not inadvertently putting them in a tight spot.
+You might be tempted to call them out in the middle of a discussion, but be sure you’re not inadvertently putting them in a tight spot.
 If they’re shy or easily intimidated, you could end up shutting them down.

 Instead, pull them aside before your next meeting and give them a challenge.
 Tell them they were hired because they have value to add, and you expect them to add it.
 Give them a heads-up that you’ll be calling on them in your next meeting.
 This notice will give them time to prepare and give them the opportunity to take the initiative themselves, without being called to the carpet in front of the group.